Greek

 Elements of Tensor Analysis.
 Traction.
 Stress Tensor.
 Balance Laws.
 Equations of Motion and Equations of Equilibrium.
 Symmetry of Stress Tensor.
 Strains and Rotations.
 Equations of Compatibility.
 Constitutive Elasticity Equations.
 Strain Energy.
 Generalized Hooke’s Law.
 Anisotropy – Isotropy.
 Navier-Cauchy Equations and Beltrami-Michell Equations.
 Boundary Conditions.
 Boundary Value Problems.
 Two-Dimensional Problems.
 Plane Strain and Plane Stress.
 Airy’s Stress Function.
 Exact Theory of Torsion.
 Prandtl’s Stress Function.
 Stress-Concentration Problems.
 Williams’ Technique.
 Self-Similar Problems.
 Flamant-Boussinesq and Kelvin Problems.
 Contact Problems.
 Energy Theorems and Methods.
 Uniqueness Theorem.
 Principle of Superposition.
 Rayleigh-Ritz Method.
 Several Generalizations.
 Elasticity and Thermodynamics.
 Wave Propagation.
 Viscoelasticity.
 Thermoelasticity.
 Elements of Fracture Mechanics.
 Griffith’s Theory – Applications in the Design of Structures.

-Instructors: G. Exadaktylos, P. Gourgiotis
+Instructor: P. Gourgiotis

 414. Plasticity and Fracture of Materials